chanaka3d/react-training/README.md

 module.exports = config;
 ```

-## Copy and paste the following content to  src/index.jsx ( final version )
+## Copy and paste the following content to  src/index.jsx

 ```
 import React from 'react';